THE IZBET SARTAH OSTRAKON

 (4) r ‘ r g/p b n h. g ’ t l h |d z q n? ‘ t ‘ ’ ‘ l ’ h. l d ‘ l m

 (5) ’ B G D H M W H. Z T. Y K L N | S P ‘ S. Q R Sh T

 On archaeological and palaeographical grounds the object can be dated to the 12th or 11th century B.C.E.
 (Kochavi 1977:12).
 It is deemed to be an exercise of a student practising his alphabetic writing skills with a stylus on hardened clay (e.g., Kochavi 1977; Demsky 1977; Naveh 1978; Cross 1980; Dotan 1981; Sass 1988).
 I will argue that the words on the ostrakon affirm this, and that lines 1-4 constitute a coherent continuous text, not simply random letters or jottings.
-Dotan (1981:162-169) has also attempted to extract a meaning from the inscription, interpreting it as Hebrew.
+Dotan (1981:162-169) has also attempted to extract a meaning from the inscription, interpreting it as Hebrew; and likewise Shea (1990).

-A sketch of the text is offered (based on the original drawing of Kochavi), together with my proposed reading of the letters on the ostrakon (the vertical bar indicates the break-line, where the two pieces of the sherd have been joined).
+A drawing of the text is offered above (based on the published photographs), together with my proposed reading of the letters on the ostrakon (the vertical bar indicates the break-line, where the two pieces of the sherd have been joined).
 Photographs are provided by Kochavi, Dotan, Cross, and Sass.
 I have seen the sherd in the Israel Museum, where it is on display, and Alexandros Zaharopoulos made a colour photograph for my use.

 Previous analyses have been made by:

 Kochavi (1977:6-12), with table of letters, fig. 4;

 Cross (1980:8-12), with a comparative table of signs, fig. 13;